betaflight/betaflight/docs/Board - AlienWii32.md

 # Board - AlienWii32 (ALIENWIIF1 and ALIENWIIF3 target)

-The AlienWii32 is actually in prototype stage and only a few samples exist.
-There are two different variants and some more field testing with some users is ongoing.
+The AlienWii32 is actually in prototype stage and few samples exist.
+There are some different variants and field testing with some users is ongoing.
 The information below is preliminary and will be updated as needed.

 Here are the hardware specifications:

 - STM32F103CBT6 MCU (ALIENWIIF1)
 - STM32F303CCT6 MCU (ALIENWIIF3)
 - MPU6050 accelerometer/gyro sensor unit
-- 8x 4.2A brushed ESCs, integrated, to run the strongest micro motors
+- 4-8 x 4.2A brushed ESCs, integrated, to run the strongest micro motors
 - extra-wide traces on the PCB, for maximum power throughput
 - USB port, integrated
 - (*) serial connection for external DSM2/DSMX sat receiver (e.g. Spektrum SAT, OrangeRx R100, Lemon RX or Deltang Rx31)